MKhavin/MKhavin/README.md

 # Hi, my name is Michael.
-I’m a junior full stack web developer with a passion for building web applications that are both functional and beautiful.
+I’m a full stack web developer with a passion for building web applications that are both functional and beautiful.
 I'm proficient in both front-end and back-end development, and I'm always eager to learn and explore new technologies.

 I have experience in web development.
 In my projects for front-end I use:
 - HTML+CSS;